jhpyle/docassemble/_docs/installation.md

 # Start the server and background processes

-First, make sure that your system is not running services that should be stopped and started by [supervisor]:
+First, we need to disable the automatic starting and stopping of [Apache] on your server.
+Your server will still run [Apache], but we need it to be controlled by [supervisor] rather than [systemd]:

 {% highlight bash %}
 sudo systemctl stop apache2.service